thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 After making this latest change, the bullets will act more like how the enemy does.
 But they and the enemy will still disappear inappropriately whenever they and the player's ship are on opposite sides of the discontinuity line.
 As mentioned earlier, to fix that problem, either the colliders for the bullets and enemy or the collider for the camera's field of view will need to be wrapped.

 Rather than wrapping the collider for every entity that's both drawable and collidable, instead let's try to just wrap the collider for the camera's field of view.
-Open PlaceDefault.ts and locate the .cameraEntity() method, and add the following lines before the return statement:
+Open PlacePlanet.ts and locate the .cameraEntity() method, and add the following lines before the return statement:

 	var collidable = Collidable.of(cameraEntity);